 Three ways to develop your product ecosystem:

 So how do you develop your product ecosystem or product mix?
-There are three main ways of doing this:
+There are three main ways:

 - Create digital products – This can be something that is downloaded or, it may be an online tool that customers can use.
-If marketed correctly, their perceived value will be high even though the cost to produce is low.
-The added benefit of creating a digital product is the rich customer data that you can collect.
+If marketed correctly, their perceived value will be high even though the cost to produce the product is low.
+The added benefit is the rich customer data that you can collect.
 You can learn how customers interact and engage with the product.
 This insight can inform how other products or services across the product ecosystem are optimised to better meet customer’s needs.

 - ‘Productise’ your services – Package your service like a product.
 Give it a name and method; maybe even a brochure so that other professionals can use it.
-This way you will see an uplift in sales.
 For example, if you are supplying plastic surgery services, you can increase uptake by linking it with a name and associated marketing services such as brochures and testimonials.
-You’ll note that, immediately, would-be buyers see the value as being much higher.
-Services are just as much a part of the ecosystem as products so don’t neglect them.
+Immediately, would-be buyers see the value as being much higher.
+Services are just as much a part of the ecosystem as products, so don’t neglect them.

 A white label product or service is something that is produced by one company and then repackaged and sold by other companies under their own brand name.
 This has a two-fold benefit as the manufacturer can focus on making the product and the re-brand marketers can concentrate on selling.